 - Placement assessments: Your results will help you select the math and writing courses to fulfill graduation requirements that are best for you.

-- Waitlists: If a course is full, add yourself to the waitlist.
+- Waitlists: If a course is full, add yourself to the wai list.

 Registration mistakes to avoid

 - Don't take too many courses because you want to finish your degree quickly.
 If you withdraw or fail because you don't have enough study time, you'll wasting time and money.
 Pace yourself.

 - Don't ignore prerequisites.
 If you don't have the right preparation for a course, don't register for it.

 - Don't take online courses if you think they're easier.
 Online courses are as academically rigorous as classroom courses—and if you don't have a computer, have trouble managing your time or simply prefer being face-to-face with an instructor, online courses might not be a good option for you.